plumvillage/oracles/_sources/tmp/oracles.txt

 #.

-    | Their eyes do offices of truth, their words are natural breath,
-    | all dedicated to closeness and the bettering of my mind.
+    | We make guilty of our
+    | disasters the sun, the moon, and the stars: as
+    | if we were villains by necessity; fools by
+    | heavenly compulsion.

 #.